vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 [date time] [SilKitAdapterByteStreamSocket] [debug] Updating participant status for SilKitAdapterByteStreamSocket from ReadyToRun to Running
 [date time] [SilKitAdapterByteStreamSocket] [debug] The participant state has changed for SilKitAdapterByteStreamSocket Press CTRL + C to stop the process...
-[date time] [SilKitAdapterByteStreamSocket] [debug] QEMU >> SIL Kit: Test 1
+[date time] [SilKitAdapterByteStreamSocket] [debug] Adapter >> SIL Kit: Test 1

 ````

-Now if you also run the sil-kit-demo-bytestream-echo-device process, which is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`, and type `Test 2` into `socat`'s standard input, you will see the following result:
+Now if you also run the `sil-kit-demo-byte-stream-echo-device` process, which is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`, and type `Test 2` into `socat`'s standard input, you will see the following result:

 ````
 root@WSLUbuntu:~# socat TCP4-LISTEN:81 stdio